-We use a 'rapid' review approach, which abbreviates the process of systematic maps by not being comprehensive but being representative (Lagisz et al., 2022).
-Therefore, we cut down some of the systematic-map processes to be comprehensive by, for example, focusing on more recent articles and using one database.
-Such a rapid review (mapping) is useful especially for a rapidly moving fields like the topic of this article.
-Importantly, we also use a 'research weaving' approach.
-First, we map the content of recent studies (published between 2017 and 2021) utilising machine learning to process wildlife imagery.
-Using these studies, we attempt to find answers to the following questions:

-- 1. What species and how many species were studied? - 2.
-What was the source of wildlife images (e.g., camera traps, surveillance cameras)? - 3.
+- We use a "Rapid Review" approach, which abbreviates the process of systematic maps by not being comprehensive, but being representative (Lagisz et al., 2022).
+Therefore, we accelerated some of the systematic-map processes by focusing on more recent articles and using one database.
+Such a accelerated review (mapping) is useful especially for a rapidly moving fields like the topic of this article.
+Notably, a fully comprehensive Systematic Review takes on average 2 years (Tricco et al., 2015; Morah et al., 2017) and a Rapid Review can be completed in a few months (Schünemann et al., 2015; Haby et al., 2016), providing more timely, and usually unbiased, snapshot of the research knowledge (Ganann et al., 2010; Affengruber et al., 2020).
+In this work, we also use a 'research weaving' approach to incorporate bibliometric information in a systematic-like map of the empirical studies (Nakagawa et al., 2019), to provide deeper insights on the topic.
+First, we manually map the content of recent studies (published between 2017 and 2021) that were utilising machine learning to process wildlife imagery.
+For these studies, we attempt answer the following questions: - 1.
+What species and how many species were studied? - What was the source of wildlife images (e.g., camera traps, surveillance cameras)? - 3.
 Where was the location (country) from which the wildlife image originated? - 4.
-What machine (deep) learning algorithms were used? - 5.
-What was the purpose or outcome of the study (e.g., individual recognition, behaviour detection)? - 6.
-Was analysis code open and available?
+What machine (deep) learning algorithms were used? - 91 5.
+What was the purpose or outcome of the study (e.g., individual recognition, behaviour92 detection)? - 6.
+Was source code to reproduce the analysis (i.e., analysis code) open and available?

-With these questions, we aim to elucidate research trends, practices, gaps, and biases in the relevant literature, revealing future needs in this research area.

-Then, we augment the above questions with bibliometric analyses, which ask two additional questions:

-- 7. In which country was the study conducted?
+- With these questions, we aim to elucidate research trends, practices, gaps, and biases in the relevant - 95 literature, revealing future needs in this research area. - Then, we augment the above questions with bibliometric analyses, which ask two additional - 97 questions: - 7.
+In which country was the study conducted?
 (Is it different to where images originated?) - 8.
 In what type of journal was the study published?
-(Biological sciences, computer science or multi-disciplinary journals?)

-These two additional questions relate to the aspects of diversity in this research area.
-The first question reveals internationality, while the second question indicates cross-disciplinary diversity.
-Overall, our research weaving of the literature aims to create some guideposts for future work.
+(Biological sciences, computer science or - 100 multi-disciplinary journals?) - These two additional questions relate to the aspects of diversity in this research area.
+The first - question reveals internationality, while the second question indicates cross-disciplinary diversity. - Overall, our research weaving of the literature aims to create some guideposts for future work. - This article is also intended to show how to conduct such a rapid review or survey, which will be - especially useful for scoping a topic of interest or summarising evidence base in a limited time - 106 (Lagisz et al., 2022).